neobradley/serverless/docs/providers/aws/guide/services.md

 # Services

-A *Service* is where you define your AWS Lambda Functions, the Events that trigger them and any AWS infrastructure Resources they require, all defined in a file called `serverless.yml`.
+A *Service* is like a Project.
+It's where you define your AWS Lambda Functions, the Events that trigger them and any AWS infrastructure Resources they require, all defined in a file called `serverless.yml`.

 To get started building your first Serverless Framework project, create a *Service*.